-Tom Owen and Son are the only fourth generation, independent, family-run funeral directors based in North Wales.
+Tom Owen and Son are a fourth generation, independent, family-run funeral directors based in North Wales.
 We provide funeral services across Llandudno, Colwyn Bay and Conwy.

 Established formally in 1930, Tom Owen and Son earned a fantastic reputation under Tom and Peter's management for serving the bereaved families within the local community and surrounding areas.
 This is a reputation that we continue to strive to uphold to this day.
 Tom's legacy has shaped how the company has evolved over the last 90 years.

 It all began with Tom Owen, our inspiration.

 Back in 1899, in Mickle Trafford, in to the world came Tom Owen.
 Son of William and Maggie and brother to William, John and James.

 However the family weren’t to stay in Mickle Trafford and in the early 1900’s, the whole family moved to Llandudno due to an outbreak of foot and mouth disease on the farm they lived on.
 They arrived by horse and cart and settled in to their new life.
 Tom was said to be 10 when they arrived in Llandudno.